• course Info

 • Kurt W. Oster, LBS, LICSW-S, LCSW-QS, BCD, Registered Play Therapistâ„¢

-Mr. Oster is a Pennsylvania Licensed Behavioral Specialist (LBS), an Alabama Licensed Independent Clinical Social Worker (LICSW), a Florida, Pennsylvania, & Virginia Licensed Clinical Social Worker (LCSW), and a Florida and New Jersey Certified PreK-12 School Social Worker (CSSW).
-He is a Member of the American Academy of Experts in Traumatic Stress, a Board-Certified Diplomate in Clinical Social Work (BCD), and a Registered Play Therapist (RPT)â„¢.
-In April 2024, Mr. Oster became a Certified Playmaker with the Life is Good Playmaker Project.
+A multi-state licensed clinical social worker and nationally board-certified expert in trauma and play therapy, Mr. Oster is a Pennsylvania Licensed Behavioral Specialist (LBS), an Alabama and Minnesota Licensed Independent Clinical Social Worker (LICSW-S), and a Licensed Clinical Social Worker (LCSW) in Florida, Pennsylvania, and Virginia.
+He is also a Florida Qualified Supervisor (QS), a Certified School Social Worker (CSSW) in both Florida and New Jersey, a Board-Certified Diplomate (BCD) in Clinical Social Work, a Registered Play Therapist (RPTâ„¢), and a Certified Playmaker through the Life is Good Playmaker Project.

 Disclosure